rhythmvashist/Hatway-API/README.md

 # hathway Back-end challenge

-Worked on this project over the weekend (MON-FRIDAY job)
+Worked on this project over the weekend

 - Used Nodejs, express to implement the api
 - Used Supertest and Jest to write test for the API's